travleev/patch-scripts/README.rst

 ``patch_apply.sh``
 -----------------

-Assume we want to apply patch ``torus.patch`` to MCNP5.
+Assume we want to apply the ``torus.patch`` patch to MCNP5.
 The patch file is in the current folder, original MCNP5 source is in ``$HOME/dist/C810mnycp00/MCNP_CODE/MCNP5`` (this path corresponds to the folder containing source code for MCNP-5, as distributed with MCNP-6), and scripts